bryanwweber/orbital-mechanics-notes/orbital-maneuvers/non-hohmann-transfers.md

 For now, we will assume that the initial and target orbits have a common apse line.
 In addition, the two orbits will have the same focus.
 Assume that we want to leave the initial orbit at the true anomaly $\nu_A$ and arrive at the target orbit at the true anomaly $\nu_B$.

 Since the two orbits have the same focus, the transfer orbit will also have the same focus.
 In addition, since the apse lines are in common, the departure and arrival true anomalies are the same in the transfer orbit.
-This situation is shown in {numref}`fig:common-apse-line-transfer`.
+This situation is shown in @fig:common-apse-line-transfer.

 :::{figure} ../images/common-apse-line-transfer.svg
 :name: fig:common-apse-line-transfer